 Oligopoly means few sellers.
 In an oligopolistic market, each seller supplies a large portion of all the products sold in the marketplace.
 In addition, because the cost of starting a business in an oligopolistic industry is usually high, the number of firms entering it is low.
 Companies in oligopolistic industries include such large-scale enterprises as automobile companies and airlines.
 As large firms supplying a sizable portion of a market, these companies have some control over the prices they charge.
 But there's a catch: because products are fairly similar, when one company lowers prices, others are often forced to follow suit to remain competitive.
-You see this practice all the time in the airline industry: When American Airlines announces a fare decrease, Continental, United Airlines, and others do likewise.
-When one automaker offers a special deal, its competitors usually come up with similar promotions.
+You see this practice all the time in the airline industry: When one airline announces a fare decrease, others do likewise.